Cleaner air coming to Nassau County

-FERNANDINA BEACH, Fl - The air in Nassau county is getting cleaner with the reduction of harmful Sulfur Dioxide pollution.
+FERNANDINA BEACH, Fla. - The air in Nassau County is getting cleaner with the reduction of harmful sulfur dioxide pollution.

-The U.S. Environmental Protection Agency (EPA) announced that it is taking final action to approve the state of Florida’s request to redesignate the Nassau County Area from nonattainment to attainment for the 2010 1-Hour Sulfur Dioxide (SO2) standard.
+The U.S. Environmental Protection Agency announced it is taking final action to approve the state of Florida’s request to redesignate the Nassau County Area from nonattainment to attainment for the 2010 one-hour sulfur dioxide standard.

-“Working in partnership with the state, we were able to achieve significant improvements in air quality in the Nassau County area,” said EPA Acting Region 4 Administrator Mary S. Walker.
+“Working in partnership with the state, we were able to achieve significant improvements in air quality in the Nassau County area,” acting EPA Region 4 Administrator Mary Walker said.
 “Meeting the national sulfur dioxide standard is a critical step in providing a healthy environment for Nassau County citizens.”

-Several pulp mills, power plants and industrial facilities are concentrated in the area that have generated pollution and for nearly 10 years the FDEP has worked with those companies to develop air quality strategies for achieving and maintaining safe compliance standards that match those across the state.
+Several pulp mills, power plants and industrial facilities are concentrated in the area that have generated pollution.
+For nearly 10 years the FDEP has worked with those companies to develop air quality strategies to achieve and maintain safe compliance standards that match those across the state.

 “Collaboration is a vital component of environmental protection,” said Florida Department of Environmental Protection Secretary Noah Valenstein.
 “In this case, this effort successfully generated a plan that has resulted in substantial emission reductions and greatly improved air quality in Nassau County and will ensure this continues into the future.”